 - If you’re not sure how to use your birth control, ask a doctor or nurse.
 It’s worth a little embarrassment to avoid serious problems.

-- Only male latex condoms protect against STIs.
-And even they don’t protect against all STIs.
+- Male latex condoms (or synthetic ones) are the best protection against STDs.
+And even they don’t fully protect against all STDs.

-- Some people use condoms and another birth control method for STI protection and extra pregnancy prevention.
+- It’s important to use condoms and another birth control method for both STD protection and pregnancy prevention.

 How does birth control work? top